J-Wachs/FileArchiveService/README.md

 ## Known issues (Work in progress)

 ### No virus scanner integration
 File Archive does not have any virus scanner integration build in.
 Do not expect for one to come.
+However, you can set a delay in making files available for download, in order for your virus scanner to do it's work.
+See appsettings.json.

 ### Authorized users and Java Web Token for download API
 The JWT made for the download to protect the API, simply receives the user identification, it is not validated.
 If you